Lorain County BMV ALS Hearing Guide

 Possible Outcomes

-- Suspension Overturned: The hearing officer finds that the BMV did not have sufficient grounds for the suspension, and your license is reinstated.
+- Suspension overturned: If the hearing officer finds that the BMV did not have sufficient cause to suspend your license, the suspension will be overturned, and your driving privileges will be reinstated.

 Getting Your License Back